What is Dropshipping?

 Dropshipping allows you to choose products from your supplier’s catalogue and add them directly to your website without the stock’s financial responsibility.

-Among the great benefit that Dropshipping offers, there is, of course, the logistics.
+Among the great benefit that it offers, there is, of course, the logistics.

 The logistics, including stock management, package preparation, box packing and shipping, are not done by you.
 It is your supplier who takes care of this.